 The Altai Mountains are located in the very heart of Russia — near the Russian border with Kazakhstan, Mongolia, and China.
 They are often called “Russian Tibet”, “Siberian Switzerland” and even “New Zealand” thanks to their beauty and strength.
 The highest point of the Altai Mountains, and of the Siberian Region as well, is the Belukha Mountain.
-It is of 4,509 meters high, and is completely covered with snow, from its peak to its bottom.
+It is 4,509 meters high and is completely covered with snow, from its peak to its bottom.

-Decision on when to go to Altai should be made depending on what you want to do there.
+Decisions on when to go to Altai should be made depending on what you want to do there.
 The Altai’s climate is known to be quite harsh.
 This region is famous for long frosty winters, and hot but short summers.
 But even in summer, the temperature may go down, so it’s crucial to have some warm clothes with you.
-Tourist season is in the full swing there usually in summer, and there’s no wonder: it’s the perfect time for people who would like to be involved in many different activities — in summer, one may do the full scope of season activities, from collecting herbs to climbing, and, of course, rafting, sailing, kayaking and fishing — all those kinds of hot season entertainment.
-Winter season begins in the Altai in December and ends in March.
+Tourist season is in the full swing there usually in summer, and there’s no wonder: it’s the perfect time for people who would like to be involved in many different activities — in summer, one may do the full scope of season activities, from collecting herbs to climbing, and, of course, rafting, sailing, kayaking, and fishing — all those kinds of hot season entertainment.
+The Winter season begins in the Altai in December and ends in March.
 It’s the perfect option to celebrate the New Year there.
-Skating and mountain skiing, riding famous Russian three horses (“troika”), snowmobiles, winter fishing — everybody will find an entertainment to one’s taste.
+Skating and mountain skiing, riding famous Russian three horses (“troika”), snowmobiles, winter fishing — everybody will find entertainment to one’s taste.
 The most popular city for skiing is Belokurikha.

 Another original way of staying in the Altai is housekeeping and taking care of your own house and animals.
-It is an option for those who prefer peaceful life to the noisy of busy cities.
+It is an option for those who prefer peaceful life to the noise of busy cities.